 Sanah is currently writing her debut poetry collection with support from the Arts Council England.

 Sanah is a guest reader and tutor at Arvon, facilitating poetry and writing workshops for a range of audiences, including young survivors of grenfell.
 She has performed across the UK, including at Shakespeare’s Globe, Tate Modern, Royal Academy, Southbank Centre, Edinburgh Fringe and Amnesty International.
-Sanah has poems published in several anthologies, including: We Are The Change Makers, Macmillan: SLAM!
+Sanah has poems published in Wasafiri, The White Review and several anthologies, including: We Are The Change Makers, Macmillan: SLAM!
 You’re Gonna Wanna Hear This, edited by Nikita Gill, and Anti-Hate Anthology.

 Sanah has just finished working with Tom Jackson Greaves, as the poet and lyricist on a play adaptation of The Jungle Book, at the Watermill Theatre.
 Sanah accepts paid commissions to curate poems on a range of different themes.